-Find the new Year of Pig lantern and the other animal lanterns representing the Chinese zodiac.
+Find the new Year of Rat lantern and the other animal lanterns representing the Chinese zodiac.

 Visit the Cultural Courtyard and have a look at the awesome traditional kites being made by kite-makers who have had the technique passed down to them through generations.

-Keep your eyes peeled for the roaming stilt walkers, and head to the Lion Dance Lawn to the ancient Lion Dance.
+Keep your eyes peeled for the roaming performers and don't miss the ancient Lion Dance.

 Find the diabolo demonstrations and get involved in the action!